gavingoodbread/crawlers/README.md

 2.	set up a mySQL database with root/admin as username/password.
 3.	create a schema called netapp.
 4.	execute the crawler.sql file against the netapp schema --- as you've guessed, this will create the single table required.
-5.	the server.exe file should work, as-is. launch it! ive only tested this from the command line – recommend you do that same.
+5.	the crawler.exe file should work, as-is. launch it! ive only tested this from the command line – recommend you do that same.
 6.  to test and see the code, pull the whole thing from GitHub and put it wherever you like. in my setup, the actual project root is found at c:/go-work/source/crawler.
 7.	if you want to mess with the code and build it yourself, you will need the ‘go-sql-driver’ - i had to install this using a go command: